tylerhoh/CatTracker/README.md

-In the demo, I walked away from the bluetooth beacon while it was connected to my Iphone.
+In the demo, I first clicked the button labeled "Find the Distance" which starts finding the RSSI signals after Bluetooth pairing is complete.

-I changed the GATT profile from my app to handle long range mode.
+Iphone in hand, I walked away from the bluetooth beacon.

 https://github.com/user-attachments/assets/72a708d9-b94a-4b51-aa67-2c0705a92ded